How To Remove Self-Tanner From Hair

 Unlike traditional self-tanners, these clear products do not contain tints or bronzers.
 There are also some clear self-tanning towelettes that are great to use around the hairline.

-You should be able to get a more accurate spread around your hairline and face when using a towelette, instead of a lotion or spray that might spread or spill into the hair, causing stains.
+You should be able to achieve a more accurate spread around your hairline and face when using a towelette, rather than a lotion or spray that might spread or spill into the hair, causing stains.

 Related Questions

-Can you apply self-tanner to your scalp for thinning hair?
+Can you apply self-tanner to your scalp to help with thinning hair?

 This is a good question.
-If you have dark or medium-dark hair, then you might be able to get away with applying self-tanner on your scalp to reduce the appearance of thinning hair.
+If you have dark or medium-dark hair, you may be able to conceal the appearance of thinning hair by applying self-tanner to your scalp.

 Does self-tanner stain sheets and linen?

 Self-tanner definitely has the ability to stain clothes, linen, and sheets.
-It is so important to remember to wait for your self-tanner to dry completely before putting on clothes or coming into contact with other linens, especially if you are using a self-tanner with an added tint or bronzer.
+It is essential to remember to wait for your self-tanner to dry completely before putting on clothes or coming into contact with other linens, especially if you are using a self-tanner with added tint or bronzer.

 How do I remove self-tanner from a swimsuit?

-Many people choose to tan in a swimsuit, as you aren’t left completely bare but still have most of your skin showing for the application.
+Many people choose to tan in a swimsuit, as it allows them to be partially covered while still exposing most of their skin to the application.

 Rinse it with cold water once it has soaked in.
 If you have stained white items, you can use some hydrogen peroxide to remove the stain.